revature-vinay/roc_vinay_bach_jan-feb_2021/Notes/README.md

 ## Benefit
 The main benefit with inheritance is reusability of code.
 By using inheritance, we can abide by the DRY principle (don't repeat yourself).

+# Wrapper Classes
+Wrapper classes allow us to represent primitives as objects.
+This is important when we begin learning about data structures in the built-in Java Collection API, which can only store objects and not primitives.
+- Wrapper classes are part of the java.util package
+- Conversion between a wrapper object and a primitive occurs automatically
+    - This is known as **autoboxing** when automatic conversion from primitive to object happens
+    - It is known as **unboxing** when we convert from object to primitive
+    - Remember these terms!

+## Wrapper utility methods/fields
+### Fields
+- MAX_VALUE: constant holding the maximum value of that particular wrapper object / primitive can have
+- MIN_VALUE: constant holding the minimum value of that particular wrapper object / primitive can have
+- SIZE: the number of bits used to represent an int value
+- TYPE: *Class* instance representing primitive type

+### Methods (static methods)
+- valueOf(...): parses argument into a wrapper object containing the value
+- parseInt, parseDouble, ... etc: parses the argument into a primitive of that type
+- intValue, longValue, doubleValue, etc.: returns value of wrapper object as primitive

+# Packages and Imports
+Packages are used to group related classes.
+We can essentially think of packages like folders.
+Packages are used to group similar code as well as to prevent naming conflicts in order to promote maintainability.
+We have:
+- Built in packages from the Java API
+- User-defined packages (as what we have been creating ourselves)

+Imports allow us to use classes from other packages.
+The **import** keyword tells the JVM what class to use from where.
+We also **import static**, (static imports), which allow us to import static methods and members and use them directly without needing to refer to the classname + dot operator.

+The **package** keyword followed by package name should be the first line in the .java file, followed by any imports from other classes.

+# Access Modifiers
+Access modifiers help to restrict the accessibility of a class, constructor, field, or method.
+We have four possible access modifiers in Java, from most restrictive to least:
+1. Private
+    - Allows for access only within the same class
+2. Default
+    - This is the access modifier that the class or class member will have if we do not specify any of the other 3 access modifiers
+    - Allows for access within the same package
+3. Protected
+    - Allows for access within the same package as well as any subclasses outside of that package
+4. Public
+    - Allows for access anywhere, any package, anything